makomi/tdd_templates/README.rst

 * *Getting started with unit testing/ test-driven development (TDD)*

   Choose a template and start coding.
-  The README files will explain everything you need to know to get started.
+  The template's README file will explain everything to get started.

 * *Playing around with unit tests/ working on a code kata*